A strong form of Arnold diffusion for two and a half degrees of freedom: Generic properties of mechanical systems on the two-torus

 We have proved the following statement.

-\begin{prop} Given $0 < E_0 < \bar{E}$, there exists an open and dense subset $\cG'$ of $\cG^r$, such that for each $U\in \cG'$, for the Hamiltonian $H(\varphi, I) = K(I) - U(\varphi) + \min_\varphi U(\varphi)$, such that the following hold.
+\begin{prop} Given $0 < e < \bar{E}$, there exists an open and dense subset $\cG'$ of $\cG^r$, such that for each $U\in \cG'$, for the Hamiltonian $H(\varphi, I) = K(I) - U(\varphi) + \min_\varphi U(\varphi)$, such that the following hold.

-\begin{enumerate} \item There are at most finitely many (maybe none) isolated global minimizers $\xi_j^{c_j,d}$, that are degenerate. \item There are finitely many smooth families of local minimizers
+\begin{enumerate} \item There are at most finitely many (maybe none) isolated global minimizers $\gamma_j^{E_j,d}$, $j = 1, \cdots, M$. \item There are finitely many smooth families of local minimizers

-with $[E_0, \bar{E}] \supset \bigcup [\bar{a}_j, \bar{b}_j]$, such that $\bar\xi_j^E$ are hyperbolic for $\bar{a}_j < E < \bar{b}_j$.
-The set $\bar\xi_j^E$ for $E=\bar{a}_j, \bar{b}_j$ may be hyperbolic or degenerate. \item For a fixed energy surface $E$, the sets $\{\xi_j^{E,d}\}$ and $\bigcup_{\bar{a}_j\le E \le \bar{b}_j}\xi_j^E$ are pairwise disjoint. \item For each $E_0 \le E \le \bar{E}$, the global minimizer is chosen among the set of all $\xi_j^{c_j,d}$ with $E = c_j$, or one of the local minimizers $\bar{\xi}_j^E$ with $E\in [\bar{a}_j, \bar{b}_j]$. \end{enumerate} \end{prop}
+with $[e, \bar{E}] \supset \bigcup [\bar{a}_j, \bar{b}_j]$, such that $\gamma_j^E$ are hyperbolic for $\bar{a}_j < E < \bar{b}_j$.
+The set $\bar\gamma_j^E$ for $E=\bar{a}_j, \bar{b}_j$ may be hyperbolic or degenerate. \item For a fixed energy surface $E$, the sets $\{\gamma_j^{E,d}\}$ and $\bigcup_{\bar{a}_j\le E \le \bar{b}_j}\gamma_j^E$ are pairwise disjoint. \item For each $e \le E \le \bar{E}$, the global minimizer is chosen among the set of all $\gamma_j^{c_j,d}$ with $E = c_j$, or one of the local minimizers $\gamma_j^E$ with $E\in [\bar{a}_j, \bar{b}_j]$. \end{enumerate} \end{prop}

 \begin{proof}[Proof of Theorem~\ref{local-branch}] We first show that the set of potentials $U$ satisfying the conclusion of Theorem~\ref{local-branch} is open.
 By Lemma~\ref{prop-hyp-min},the family of local minimizers persists under small perturbation of the potential $U$.
 It suffices to show that for sufficiently small perturbation of $U$ satisfying the conclusion, the global minimizer is still taken at one of the local families.
-Assume, by contradiction, that there is a sequence $U_n$ approaching $U$, and for each $H_n = K-U_n$, there is some global minimizer $\xi_n^{E_n}$ not from these families.
-By picking a subsequence, we can assume that it converges to a closed curve $\xi_*$, which belong one of the local families $\xi_j^E$.
-Using local uniqueness from Lemma~\ref{prop-hyp-min}, $\xi_n^{E_n}$ must belong to one of the local families as well.
+Assume, by contradiction, that there is a sequence $U_n$ approaching $U$, and for each $H_n = K-U_n$, there is some global minimizer $\gamma_n^{E_n}$ not from these families.
+By picking a subsequence, we can assume that it converges to a closed curve $\gamma_*$, which belong one of the local families $\gamma_j^E$.
+Using local uniqueness from Lemma~\ref{prop-hyp-min}, $\gamma_n^{E_n}$ must belong to one of the local families as well.
 This is a contradiction.

-To prove denseness, it suffices to prove that for a potential $U$ satisfying the conclusion of Proposition~\ref{all-local-min}, we can make an arbitrarily small perturbation, such that there are no degenerate global minimizers.
+To prove density, it suffices to prove that for a potential $U$ satisfying the conclusion of Proposition~\ref{all-local-min}, we can make an arbitrarily small perturbation, such that there are no degenerate global minimizers.